 As well as all of Australia’s wonderful birds our tour also seeks out its unique mammals including the always-popular Koala.
 Photo: David Fisher

 Our southeastern tour passes through a wide variety of habitats and climates.
 The Victoria countryside may seem reassuringly familiar after two centuries of European settlement, but the birds that inhabit it are anything but.
-Large flocks of parrots feed along the highways and multicolored fairy-wrens and honeyeaters fill the woods, while kangaroos graze in the paddocks and Koalas look down from giant eucalyptus trees.
-The area around Deniliquin in southern New South Wales seems much wilder, almost the outback, and is home to major ornithological attractions, including the almost mythical Plains-wanderer.
+Large flocks of parrots feed along the highways and multicolored fairy-wrens and honeyeaters fill the woods, while kangaroos graze in the paddocks and Echidnas shuffle in the understory of giant eucalyptus trees.
+The area around Deniliquin in southern New South Wales seems much wilder, on the edge of the outback, and is home to major ornithological attractions, including the almost mythical Plains-wanderer.
 The Mallee around Little Desert National Park hosts stately and shy Malleefowl, the world’s southernmost megapode, and often an array of spring -blooming terrestrial orchids.
-Tasmania holds many endemics, even flightless species such as the large Tasmanian Native-hen to the dazzling Pink Robin.
+Tasmania holds many more avian treasures from the flightless and endemic Tasmanian Native-hen to the dazzling Pink Robin.

 This tour can be taken in conjunction with our Australia: Queensland and New South Wales tour.